gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v2-to-v3.md

 ### webpack upgraded from version 4 to version 5

 We tried our best to mitigate as much of the breaking change as we could.
 Some are sadly inevitable.
-In our breaking change section and deprecation section, you'll find the most common problems and how to solve them.
 We suggest looking at the [official webpack 5 blog post](https://webpack.js.org/blog/2020-10-10-webpack-5-release/) to get a comprehensive list of what changed.

 If you hit any problems along the way, make sure the Gatsby plugin or webpack plugin supports version 5.